Updated on October 8, 2020, to include new information and insights.

-The Ski Shop’s Traffic Requirement: Based on The Ski Shop’s goal of 200 new customers and the expected conversion rate range we created after reviewing historical data, The Ski Shop will need to drive between 8,000 and 10,000 visitors over the next 30 days to reach their goal.
+The Ski Shop’s traffic requirements: based on The Ski Shop’s goal of 200 new customers and the expected conversion rate range we created after reviewing historical data, The Ski Shop will need to drive between 8,000 and 10,000 visitors over the next 30 days to reach their target.

-Now that we have an understanding of how much traffic we need to drive to reach our goal, it’s time to turn our attention to the finances.
+Now that we understand how much traffic we need to drive to reach our goal, let’s turn to the money.

-There are two great places to gather information for cost per click (CPC) estimates.
+There are two great places to gather information for CPC estimates:

-If you’ve never run PPC campaigns before or your new goals are sending you in a different direction from the historical spending in your account, the Google AdWords Keyword Planner is another place to find CPC estimates.
+- Your current PPC efforts in your account.
+If you’ve never run PPC campaigns before, or your new goals are sending you in a different direction from the historical spending in your account, Google’s Keyword Planner is another place to find CPC estimates.

-The Ski Shop’s average cost per click: Based on the estimates found in the Keyword Planner, The Ski Shop should set its estimated CPC range from $1.25 – $2.00.
+The Ski Shop’s average cost per click: based on the estimates found in the Keyword Planner, The Ski Shop should set its estimated CPC range from $0.40 – $0.85.

 Using your traffic and average CPC estimate ranges, we can build our budget with the formula below:

-traffic required * average CPC = total budget
+traffic required X average CPC = total budget

 Use that formula twice to estimate the high and low ranges:

-highest traffic required * highest average CPC = highest total budget
+highest traffic required X highest average CPC = highest total budget

-lowest traffic required * lowest average CPC = lowest total budget
+lowest traffic required X lowest average CPC = lowest total budget

-Let’s look at how this formula translates to The Ski Shop’s based on we’ve put together so far:
+Let’s look at how this formula translates to The Ski Shop based on we’ve put together so far:

-Expected Revenue = Average Order Value * New Customers
+Expected Revenue = Average Purchase Value x New Customers Goal

 Expected Revenue = $50,000